gisquick/gisquick-doc/docs/installation/user-management.rst

    purposes.
 Password for this account is the same as the name, ie. *vagrant*.

-When running Gisquick by Docker containers, see :doc:`docker`, at first Django app docker container must be identified.
+When running Gisquick in Docker containers, see :doc:`docker`, at first Django app docker container must be identified.
 The following command will also enter Django shell.